 SAF is a clean substitute for traditional fossil-based jet fuels.
 Rather than being refined from oil, SAF is produced from sustainable feedstocks.

-The use of green methanol as a feedstock enables the geographic separation of the value chain, allowing green methanol to be produced efficiently and at scale near to abundant and affordable renewable energy sources, with the option of SAF production near to the aviation fuel markets and existing infrastructure.
+The use of green methanol as a feedstock enables the geographic separation of the value chain, allowing green methanol to be produced efficiently and at scale near to abundant and affordable renewable energy sources, with the option of integrated SAF production or remote SAF production near to the aviation fuel markets and existing aviation fuel infrastructure

 Aviation accounts for between 2-3% of global CO2 emissions and is the hardest sector to decarbonise.